Just a Game of Thrones #801: All My Friends

 The HoF of GoT GIFs

-* My fellow recappers/reviewers, feel free to pilfer from the Hall of Fame of Game of Thrones GIFs anytime
+* My fellow recappers/reviewers, feel free to pilfer from these, or any other GIFs from the Just a Game of Thrones archives, anytime

 In addition to the multitude of GIFs in the first section…

 New Kid, Big Headbutt:

 Sword to my Throat, I’d Bet _____ Wins the Game of Thrones